MicroEJ/docs/ApplicationDeveloperGuide/js/java.rst

 ------------------------------------------

 JavaScript base types are represented by Java objects and not Java base types.
-The following table show the correspondance between types in both languages:
+The following table shows the mapping between types in both languages:

 +------------+-----------------------------------------------+
 | JavaScript | Java                                          |